Andrew236451/Andrew236451/README.md

 - 👨🏼‍💻 **work with** <a href="https://www.github.com/lori28167" target="_blank">Lori28167</a>
 - 🎥 **YouTube Channel** → content focused on **gaming**
 - 🧱 **Minecraft Server: Nexus MC** → building a unique gaming experience and community
-- 💼 **Collaboration with Ticly** → developing applications and digital tools with a creative team
+- 💼 **Collaboration with ticly** → developing applications and digital tools with a creative team

 ---